kign/c4wa/etc/doc/language.md

 marked as available again when no longer needed; however, you need to be mindful of available stack size (see above);
 we are _not_ checking for stack overflow, so if you take too much memory you'd start overwriting your DATA section.

+Arrays are permitted in `struct`s, but must have fixed (= known at compile time) size.

 ### Memory functions

 These functions behave as normal C function in C code with given signatures